solana-foundation/solana-improvement-documents/proposals/0057-events.md

         commitment?: Commitment,
         minContextSlot?: number,
         limit?: number,
+        before?: {
+            signature: TransactionSignature,
+            suid: number,
+        },
+        after?: {
-        before?: TransactionSignature,
+            signature: TransactionSignature,
-        until?: TransactionSignature
+            suid: number,
+        },
     }
 ): Promise<TransactionSignature[]>
 ```

 In addition clients should be able to query events directly and index them
-reliably, for that purpose the response is sorted by the order defined by
-how transactions are placed in entries and then in a block, but can change
-due to block re-orgs.
-A sequence number is returned, that can be incremented
-to populate the offset field for follow-up requests.
-The last finalized events'
-sequence number should be incremented by 1 for this use-case to force
-re-indexing of events that could potentially change order.
-Alternatively the
+reliably, without having to resolve signatures independently.
+Due to block
+re-orgs it is recommened to populate the after option with the signature and
+suid of the last known finalized event.
+Alternatively, the commitment level of
-commitment level of the response can be restricted to finalized which avoids
+the whole response can be restricted to finalized.
-this issue completely.

 ```
 rpc.getEvents(